-The District's professional staff consists of 100 full-time employees within Administration, Operations, Prevention, and Education Divisions.
+The District's professional staff consists of employees within Administration, Operations, Prevention, and Education Divisions.
+The District began 2005 with 100 full-time employees.
+The District had minimal turnover for 2005 that resulted from one retirement and two employees leaving the District for other opportunities, as a result the staff level decreased to 97 full-time employees at December 31, 2005.
+Consistent with the District's staffing level adjustments that have occurred over the past three years, these positions were not replaced.
 The District provides emergency services from five (5) fire and emergency medical service stations strategically located through the 57.5 square mile district in west St. Louis County.
 The District also maintains a reserve staff of approximately 20 firefighters and paramedics and an Explorer Post with 15 members.